daronphang/coding_resources/OOP.md

 string stringNumber = number.ToString();
 ```

+### Example:
+Using OOP to design a car:
+- Inheritance: Create vehicle() class extended to cars(), trucks(), buses().
+- Encapsulation: Wrapping variables/methods such as engine, wheel, door, accelerate(), brake() in vehicle() class.
+- Abstraction: User wants to accelerate, stop and change gears of the vehicle.
+- Polymorphism: How a vehicle is charged i.e. through gasoline, electricity, or CNG.

 ## Python vs Javascript:
 - In Python, everything is an object (every entity has some metatdata and functionality accessible by dot notation).